malramsay64/phd-thesis/02_Dynamics/introduction.md

 Vogel--Fulcher--Tammann.
 Furthermore, @Cummins1997 uses both Vogel--Fulcher and Vogel--Fulcher--Tammann within the same paper.

-where;

-- $\eta$ is the viscosity (or any other dynamic behaviour)
+where $\eta$ is the viscosity (or any other dynamic behaviour),
-- $T_0$ is an extrapolated temperature found from fitting
+$T_0$ is an extrapolated temperature found from fitting, and
-- $B$ is another parameter extrapolated from fitting.
+$B$ is a parameter extrapolated from fitting.

-The VTF relation allows for defining a quantity $m$, known as the *fragility*, which describes how much the temperature dependence deviates from an Arrhenius relation
+The VTF relation allows for defining a quantity $m$, known as the *fragility*, which describes how much the temperature dependence deviates from an Arrhenius relation.
+The fragility $m$ is given by;

 $$ m = \frac{\d \log(\eta)}{\d T_g/T} \vert_{T=T_g} $$.

-The onset of these heterogeneous dynamics occurs at approximately $1.2\ T_g$ for ortho-terphenyl and comparable fragile liquids. [@Angell2000;@Blackburn1996;@Rossler1994;@Mapes2006] Additional to the onset of heterogeneous dynamics at $1.2\ T_g$, there is a decoupling between translational diffusion and viscosity, and between rotational and translational diffusion. [@Debenedetti2001;@Fujara1992;@Cicerone1996;@Ediger2000] The presence of these changes in dynamics has led to a range of theories which provide different methods of describing these phenomenon.
-These theories help drive the design of new simulations and experiments which can provide additional insights into this problem.
+which is the slope at the glass transition temperature and has values ranging from $\approx 16$ for strong liquids to 200 for fragile liquids. [@BohBohmer1993;@Meenakshisundaram2019] Ortho-terphenyl has a fragility $m=80$. [@Bohmer1993;@Schug1998] When describing the temperature dependence of the VTF relation using simulations, the structural relaxation time $\tau_S$ is commonly used in place of viscosity since it has a similar temperature dependence. [@Lubchenko2007]

 ## Structural Relaxation

-Structural relaxation is the most fundamental relaxation process [@Angell2000] being the process by which a liquid forgets it's structure from some earlier time [@Ediger1996].
-The process of structural relaxation occurs over distances comparable to the size of the particles within the liquid [@Angell1985].
+The structural relaxation is the most fundamental relaxation process [@Angell2000] describing the time required for a liquid to return to equilibrium after a small perturbation. [@Ediger2012] The process of structural relaxation takes place over distances comparable to the size of the particles within the liquid. [@Angell1985] It "describes the process by which a liquid forgets it's structure from some earlier time",[@Ediger1996] which can be measured through density fluctuations. [@Angell2000] The structural relaxation is measured through a range of different experimental techniques, including;
-These small distances over which the structural relaxation take place are comparable to the relaxations that take place when the liquid is under a shear stress.
-The motion of the liquid under a shear stress, otherwise known as shear viscosity and denoted by $\eta$, has been shown to have the same temperature scaling as the structural relaxation time in both experimental [@Ediger2012] and computational [@Perera1999] systems.
-A rationalisation of this relationship can be to consider a force pushing on one part of the configuration, the structural relaxation time is indicative of the time the state takes to adjust to the applied force.
-In a liquid, applying force results in flow with the viscosity being a measure of the resistance to flow.

-In practical experiments measuring liquid dynamics, the structural relaxation is measured using techniques including; x-ray and neutron scattering, and neutron spin echo [@Mezei1987] probe molecules [@Wendt1998] light scattering [@Sidebottom1993;@Li1992;@Singh1998] Find more from @Berry2006
-These experiments measure the intermediate scattering function $F(k, t)$ a measure describing the similarity of a configuration to a reference configuration from an earlier point in time.
-The intermediate scattering function is measuring the local density fluctuations[@Angell2000] through a density-density autocorrelation.
-Although the density-density autocorrelation is one method of calculating structural relaxation for computational experiments, a more common approach is to use the intermediate scattering function $F(k, t)$ represented as;
+neutron scattering, [@Mezei1987;@Bartsch1995;@Tolle2001]
+probe molecules, [@Wendt1998;@Cicerone1995]
+light scattering, [@Sidebottom1993;@Li1992;@Singh1998;@Griffin2012]
+NMR, [@McCall1969;@Dries1988;@Bohmer1996;@Hinze1996;@Fujara1992]
+and dielectric relaxation. [@Hansen1997;@Naoki1987;@Richert1994;@Richert2005] These neutron and light studies measure the intermediate scattering function $F(\vect{k}, t)$ which is a Fourier transform of the density-density autocorrelation, measuring the quantity in wave-vector space rather than real space. [@Angell2000] The intermediate scattering function is also calculated in simulations [@Shi2013;@Chong2004;@Kawasaki2019;@Widmer-Cooper2004] and is given by

 $$ F(\mathbf{k}, t) = \frac{1}{N}\left\langle \sum_j^N \exp(
 i\mathbf{k} \cdot [\mathbf{r}_j(0) - \mathbf{r}_j(t)]
-) \right\rangle $$ {#eq:intermediate_scattering_function}
+) \right\rangle $$ {#eg:intermediate_scattering_function}

 where the angle brackets signify averaging over multiple initial configurations
 $N$ is the total number of particles,
 $i = \sqrt{-1}$, and $\mathbf{k}$ is the wave vector.

-Since the intermediate scattering function is a measure of the scattering from a radiation source, in an isotropic liquid we can take a spherical average over all wave-vectors. giving $\mathbf{k}$ the form;
+In an isotropic liquid, where all directions are equivalent, we can take a spherical average over all wave-vectors, giving $\mathbf{k}$ the form;

 $$ \mathbf{k} = k \frac{1}{M}\sum_{a=1}^M \left[